ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 subsequent change of addresses on the proxy cannot be conveyed to the client.

-The client SHOULD use the addresses received in the Proxy-Public-Address header to identify the IP versions the proxy supports.
+The client SHOULD use the addresses received in the Proxy-Public-Address header to identify the IP versions that the proxy supports.
 If a client tries to register or send datagrams to a target whose IP version does not correspond to the ones provided in the header, the proxy MAY drop the capsule or datagram received from the client altogether.

 # Proxy behavior {#behavior}